Jardin des Plantes: Gallery of Paleontology and Comparative Anatomy

-This gallery is sited next to the Iris garden, which contains 260 varieties of Iris.
+This gallery is next to the Iris garden, which contains 260 varieties of Iris.
 The building was constructed between 1894 and 1897 by Ferdinand Dutert, a specialist in metallic architecture, whose most famous building was the Gallery of Machines at the 1889 Paris Exposition.
 The gallery was expanded in 1961 with a brick addition by architect Henri Delage.
 The interior is highly decorated with lace-like iron stairways and detail.
 It displays a large collection of fossilized skeletons of dinosaurs and other large vertebrates.